anon-blue/anon.blue/README.txt

                                                              njnjnnnnnjjjjjjjjjj
-jjjjjjjjjjjjjjjjjjjjhallo,my name is notchj who is there hnown hallo?
+jjjjjjjjjjjjjjjjjjjjhallo,my name is n23chj who is there hnown hallo?
          hallo/? help me! sos!
                             dghfjghhjhhfhhfdjhjfbhcouthfhkjkfbhb===+-09778867676
 776676766665   you are lijhfhvfhhjhfjfjfgrhfhgrhjhrg